The Biggest Winner

-The Biggest Winner (الرابح الأكبر) is an Arabic reality television show that began broadcasting on MBC 1 in 2006.
+The Biggest Winner (الرابح الأكبر) is an Arabic reality television show that began broadcasting on MBC 1 in 2006 and finished in 2009.
 Filming took place in Lebanon.
 The show is an adaptation of the American reality television show The Biggest Loser.
 The show features a host, personal trainers, and a dietitian who help the contestants lose weight.
 As of December 2009, MBC 1 has presented four seasons of the show with a total of 58 contestants from 14 Arabic countries.

-It is not known if there will be a fifth season.
+The show follows the journey of overweight contestants compete to win cash (and other prizes) by losing the highest percentage of their starting body weight.
 Reruns of the first four seasons were aired in MBC Masr.

-Premise

-The basic premise of the show is that overweight contestants compete to win cash (and other prizes) by losing the highest percentage of their starting body weight.